Back to all articlesCompliance Guide

 What Is 18 U.S.C. § 2257?

-If you produce adult content involving more than one performer — whether you're a studio, an independent producer, or a creator on platforms like OnlyFans — this law applies to you.
+If you produce adult content involving anyone — including yourself as a solo creator — the law applies to you.

 Who Does 2257 Apply To?